liubo404/pivotspring/chapter1.md

 [^n]: Pivotal decided to stop funding this project in March 2015.
 [^n]: Funding for this project also enned din March 2015.

+* **Spring Shell** provides the capability to build command-line apps.
+* **REST Shell** makes the writing and testing of RESTful application easier with CLI-based resource discovery and interaction.

+## The Focus of this Study Guide
+As this study guide is being written, the Spring Framework consists of features organized into about 20 modules grouped into following: Core Container, Data Access/Integration, Web, AOP(aspect-oriented programming), Instrumentation, Messaging, and Test.
+   The topics covered in this study guide are Spring Framework's support components for the presentation tier(and specifically web-based presentatation tires).
+A bonus in this book is the Spring WebSocket chapter, which was added to the Spring Framework in version 4 and is also an optional part of the official Spring Web course not featured in the certification exam.
+In the Figure 1-2 you can see the SprngMVC stack, a tiered representation of the modules commonly used to create Spring web applications.

+_Figure 1-2.
+The Spring Web Stack(those with dotted lines will not be covered in this study guide)_

+	This study guide focuses on helping developers understand how Spring's web infrastructure is designed, and how to write Spring web applications in a few easy steps by maximizing Spring's potential.The study guide's objective are as follows:
+	- Use Spring to develop web applications
+	- Use Spring Web Flow to implement stateful interactions
+	- Use Spring Security to secure web applicatons
+	- Use Spring Test and other test frameworks(JUnit, JMock) to test web applications
+	- Create Spring web applications using Gradle^4[^4]

+[^4] : Gradle is an automated build tool that is easy to cnfigure and use on any type of application.
+Its build files are written using JSON and Groovy.
+Gradle combines the power and flexibility of Ant with dependency management and conventions of Maven into a more effective way to build.
+Read more about it at https://www.gradle.org.